natashafjy/dsa3101-2220-11-rain/README.md

-  With that, we hope thst you will enjoy our application!
-We are also happy to hear the feedbacks so feel free to reach out to us if you have any!
+  With that, we hope that you will enjoy our application!
+We are also happy to hear any feedback so feel free to reach out to us if you have any!

 <p align="right">(<a href="#readme-top">back to top</a>)</p>